SpaceagencyArchitects/groundcontrol/content/notes/1_Documentation Codex/1a_Principles/Allocation of Information.md

 # Schedules

-The _architectural drawing set_ includes ‘assembly of elements’ schedules, e.g. door schedule and the room (finishes) schedule.
+The _architectural drawing set_ includes ‘assembly of elements’ schedules, e.g. door schedule and room (finishes) schedules.

-They are printed on the same size paper as the rest of the set and include the SpA title block, drawing name and revision column.
+They are typically printed on the same size paper as the rest of the documentation set and include the SpA title block, drawing name and revision column.

 # Specifications